erezsh/plyplus/README.md

 ## Main Concepts

-1. *Separation of code from grammar*: The result is grammars which are more portable and legible, and the code is cleaner too.
+1. *Separation of code from grammar*: Grammar files are more readable and portable, and it makes the code cleaner too.

 2. *Always build an AST (tree)*: Every application, not matter how small, can benefit from the power and simplicity of working with a tree, instead of a state-machine.

-3. *Follow Python's Idioms*: Simplicity and readability are more important than speed, but Plyplus is fast enough!
+3. *Follow Python's Idioms*: Beauty, simplicity and readability are more important than speed.
+But Plyplus is fast enough!

 ## Features